 Final thoughts

 For creative assets: Match the tool to your file types and approval complexity.
+Filestage covers the most formats and workflows.
+GoVisually is focused and affordable.
+PageProof scales for high volume.

-Most tools offer free trials—use them.
-The tool that works on paper might not work with your team's habits and preferences.
+Do not default to the most popular or most expensive option.
+Test with your actual workflow and real stakeholders before committing.
+Most tools offer free trials — use them.
+The tool that looks best on paper might not work with your team's habits and preferences.

 Related resources